TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Webhook.rst

 Webhook
 =======

-This section describes how to add webhooks for auto rendering to an repository.
+This section describes how to add webhooks for auto rendering to a repository.

 .. _webhook-github:

 GitHub
 ======

-Add auto rendering for an Repository via GitHub webhook in five steps:
+Add auto rendering for a repository via GitHub webhook in five steps:

 .. rst-class:: bignums-xxl